FOR THE FIRST TIME EVER! Varun Dhawan & Katrina Kaif To Star In 'India's Biggest Dance Film'

 Don't Miss The Official Announcement!

 The makers have called this Varun Dhawan- Katrina Kaif starrer 'India's biggest dance film."
-T-Series tweeted, "Bhushan Kumar's @TSeries & @remodsouza team up for India's biggest dance film starring @Varun_dvn and #KatrinaKaif.
+T-Series tweeted, "#Bhushan Kumar's @TSeries & @remodsouza team up for India's biggest dance film starring @Varun_dvn and #KatrinaKaif.
 The film also stars @PDdancing @TheRaghav_Juyal , @did_dharmesh and @punitjpathak .

 Mark The Date